-A Management support system (MSS) is a computer-based information system that supports business or organizational decision-making activities.
+Management support system (MSS) is a computer-based information system that supports business or organizational decision-making activities.
 MSSs serve the management, operations, and planning levels of an organization and help to make decisions, which may be rapidly changing and not easily specified in advance.
-MSSs include knowledge -based systems A properly designed MSS is an interactive software-based system intended to help decision makers compile useful information from a combination of raw data, documents, personal knowledge, or business models to identify and solve problems and make decisions.
+MSSs include knowledge-based systems.
+A properly designed MSS is an interactive software-based system intended to help decision makers compile useful information from a combination of raw data, documents, personal knowledge, or business models to identify and solve problems and make decisions.

-a. understand the concepts, types and applications of MSS, steps in MSS b. understand how MSS can be used to create a model for complex systems c. understand the various techniques in Decision Support Systems.

-d. understand and apply DSS methods used in Management environment e. learn to design a DSS Model based structures of real life product.
+CO 1.
+Explain the concepts, types and applications of MSS, steps in MSS Remember CO 2.
+Explain how MSS can be used to create a model for complex systems Understand CO 3.
+Explain the various techniques in Decision Support Systems.
+Understand CO 4.
+Explain and apply DSS methods used in Management environment.
+Apply CO 5. design a DSS Model based structures of real life product.
+Apply